Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 2: In Search of Nonzero Alpha Assets

-We compare the finite sample performance of the SCC procedure with existing controlling procedures (including the four inequality-based, Gumbel and screening) for identifying nonzero alpha assets.
-The resampling approach considered for the drift burst test is not suitable for the current cross-sectional context and is therefore not included here.
+Once again, we assess the finite sample performance of the SCC testing procedure by comparing it with existing controlling procedures, which include the four inequality-based procedures, the Gumbel method and the screening approach, for the identification of nonzero alpha assets in both simulation settings and empirical applications.
+We exclude the resampling approach considered for the drift burst test, as it is not suitable for the current cross-sectional context.
+Complete details of the simulation designs and results can be found in the Online Supplement.
+Unlike the simulations in Section \ref{secSims}, we simulate excess returns from the \citet{fama2015five} five-factor model, with its parameters calibrated to the empirical data.
+We then compute the test statistics from the simulated data.
+Our findings show that the SCC test outperforms all other procedures in terms of controlling the FWER, global power, and successful detection rate.
+The Gumbel method and screening method tend to be most conservative in their outcomes.